gacela-project/gacela/README.md

 │   │   │   └── YourLogicClass.php
 │   │   ├── Facade.php             # These are the 4 "gacela classes":
 │   │   └── Factory.php            # - You can prefix them with its module name.
-│   │   ├── Config.php             # - They have autowiring.
-Changeable in `gacela.php`.
+│   │   ├── Config.php             # - Autowiring customizable in `gacela.php`.
-│   │   └── DependencyProvider.php # - You can customize the suffix naming.
-Changeable in `gacela.php`.
+│   │   └── DependencyProvider.php # - Suffix naming customizable in `gacela.php`.
-│
+│   │
 │   └── ExampleModuleWithPrefix
 │       ├── Domain
 │       │   └── YourLogicClass.php